squeek502/lua-taskbarflash/README.md

 `require('taskbarflash')` returns a callable table containing functions that allow for more precise control.

 ### `taskbarflash([nflashes = 0, flashrate = 0])`
 Flashes the Lua process' taskbar icon (but not window) `nflashes` times every `flashrate` milliseconds, or until the window is focused.

-When `nflashes` is `0`, it will flash indefinitely until the window is focused.
-When `flashrate` is `0`, it will use the default cursor blink rate of the system.
+-When `nflashes` is `0`, it will flash indefinitely until the window is focused.
+- When `flashrate` is `0`, it will use the default cursor blink rate of the system.

 **Aliases:** `taskbarflash.tray`, `taskbarflash.taskbar`

 ### `taskbarflash.window([nflashes = 0, flashrate = 0])`
 Flashes the Lua process' window (but not taskbar icon) `nflashes` times every `flashrate` milliseconds, or until the window is focused.

-When `nflashes` is `0`, it will flash indefinitely until the window is focused.
-When `flashrate` is `0`, it will use the default cursor blink rate of the system.
+- When `nflashes` is `0`, it will flash indefinitely until the window is focused.
+- When `flashrate` is `0`, it will use the default cursor blink rate of the system.

 **Aliases:** `taskbarflash.caption`

 ### `taskbarflash.all([nflashes = 0, flashrate = 0])`
 Flashes the Lua process' window **and** taskbar icon `nflashes` times every `flashrate` milliseconds, or until the window is focused.

-When `nflashes` is `0`, it will flash indefinitely until the window is focused.
-When `flashrate` is `0`, it will use the default cursor blink rate of the system.
+- When `nflashes` is `0`, it will flash indefinitely until the window is focused.
+- When `flashrate` is `0`, it will use the default cursor blink rate of the system.

 ### Example usage